Keningau: Education

 For higher/tertiary education, there are GIATMARA Keningau, Geomatika Commercial College and Sidma College.
 Universities such as the Open University Malaysia and UNITAR University have a campus here.
 Kolej Vokasional Keningau (KV Keningau) also offer higher education in diploma level.

 Culture and leisure

 The main shopping area in Keningau is the Keningau Mall.
 Launched in 2010, it is located in Keningau Town and become the first shopping mall in Interior Division.
 In 2016, a new mall called Keningau Giant Mall has been launched and become the second main shopping destination for Keningau.
 It is located at the central of Keningau New Town.

-A new project a new mall with 400 units of store will develop in the future in Keningau, the rumours name of the new mall is Aeon Mall Keningau Shopping Centre.
-This mall will share similarities as Imago KK Times Square in Kota Kinabalu and become the biggest shopping mall in Interior Division after Keningau Mall and will become the first Aeon Mall located in Sabah.